| |

 • Press down with a flat surface like the bottom of a measuring cup.

-• Bake for 8 minutes then cool before filling.
-If you do not want to bake the crust, refrigerate for at least 30 minutes before filling.
+• Bake it at 350º for 8 minutes, or you can refrigerate for at least 30 minutes before filling.

 Lemon Filling